Ambro17/slackify/README.md

 0. [Create a slack app](https://api.slack.com/apps?new_app=1)
 1. Download [ngrok*](https://ngrok.com/download) and run `ngrok http 5000` to create a https proxy to localhost
 2. [Create a slash command](https://api.slack.com/apps) and set the url to ngrok's https url of step #1
-3. On your terminal export flask app variable `export FLASK_APP='quickstart:app.app'` (Yes, app.app)
+3. On your terminal export flask app variable `export FLASK_APP='quickstart:app'`
 4. Run your app with `flask run --port=5000` (The port should match the one on step #1)
 5. Write `/hello` to your new slack bot and let the magic begin